Elle Ramirez

 Elle Ramirez (born in Rodriguez, Rizal, Philippines) is a Filipina actress, model, and dancer.
 She started her acting career when she joined Protégé: The Battle For The Big Artista Break.

 Career

 Ramirez auditioned for the Season 2 of GMA's reality-based talent show Protégé, where she became the protégé of singer and actress Jolina Magdangal.
-But due to the show's twist of events, her mentor Jolina has to let her go and award-winning actress Gina Alajar became her new mentor, and by October 21, 2012 she became one of the runners-up, along with Zandra Summer, Mikoy Morales and Ruru Madrid, while Thea Tolentino and Jeric Gonzales were pronounced the Season 2 ultimate winners.
+But due to the show's twist of events, her mentor Jolina had to let her go and award-winning actress Gina Alajar became her new mentor, and by October 21, 2012 she became one of the runners-up, along with Zandra Summer, Mikoy Morales and Ruru Madrid, while Thea Tolentino and Jeric Gonzales were pronounced the Season 2 ultimate winners.

 In 2013, after her debut in Protégé, Ramirez was cast in the fantasy-drama series Pyra: Babaeng Apoy, together with her co-Protégé stars Thea Tolentino, Jeric Gonzales, Zandra Summer, and veteran actresses Angelu de Leon and Gladys Reyes.
 Since then, she had been cast in various TV series and anthologies throughout her career.